 Stuck on what to wear to an upcoming wedding rehearsal?
 Read this guide for guests.

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-If you were lucky enough to nab an invite to a rehearsal dinner, you might be wondering about wardrobe choices.
+If you were lucky enough to nab an invite to a wedding rehearsal, you might be wondering about wardrobe choices.
 There are a few things to consider when choosing what to wear to a rehearsal dinner.
 First things first, respect the dress code.
-While it's important to look the part, you certainly don't want to upstage the soonlyweds.
-Remember, this is their time to shine.
+"A dress rehearsal is an important event during a wedding and it can be formal, semi-formal, or even casual," says Drew Green, president and CEO of the popular menswear retailer Indochino.
 If you're not sure what the dress code means or the couple hasn't announced one, don't worry.
 We've got all the best tips below to help determine just how formal the event is.
 Then, once you've got to grips with the guidelines, we've gathered the most stylish rehearsal dinner outfits for guests you can shop right away.

 How to Dress for a Rehearsal Dinner as a Guest